iotcubedev/mozjs/taskcluster/docs/parameters.rst

    Specify the next version for version bump tasks.

 ``release_type``
    The type of release being promoted.
-One of "beta", "devedition", "esr", "rc", or "release".
+One of "nightly", "beta", "esr60", "esr68", "release-rc", or "release".

 ``release_eta``
    The time and date when a release is scheduled to live.
 This value is passed to Balrog.